 The Prius is quite a heavy car – those batteries mean it weighs more than many rival family hatchbacks.
 Toyota has tried to cut weight in other areas and, as a result, it weighs barely more than the last generation car, despite being bigger and having more standard equipment.

 It’s unlikely that many buyers will use their Prius for towing, but the 750kg limit is better than many hybrids and should allow for small trailers to be hauled.
 We’d advise against towing regularly though – the fuel-saving CVT automatic gearbox won’t thank you for it, and neither will your ears.

 Save money on your Toyota Prius

-Check out our Toyota Prius review to find out about this new city car and our Toyota Prius deals page to get the best price from the best dealers across the UK.
+Check out our Toyota Prius review to find out more and our Toyota Prius deals page to get great prices from the best dealers across the UK.
 If you’re still not sure what model to buy, take a look at our car chooser tool and deals page.